 June: Can't wipe the smile off my face!
 Prior to this visit, I hadn't seen my son, Paul, for almost 2 years.
-L - R Minori, Paul, and me ready for a good meal.
-I was simply thrilled to visit them and to see Paul walk across stage for his graduation.
+L - R Minori (Paul's awesome girlfriend), Paul (my favorite son), and me ready for a good meal.
+I was simply thrilled to visit them and to see Paul walk across stage for his college graduation.

 January: Connor is my first grandchild, and I think he is just the coolest little man there is-and yes, he was born with a full head of hair.
 He is about 3 1/2 months old in the pic.

 I loved being able to be back in PA, in my home town, for when he was born.

 This pic was taken when Connor was just a few hours old....taken at 4 am.
 I was simply thrilled to hold him.

 November: Friends of my daughter held a baby shower for her.
 I live exactly 1,000 miles away; and decided to surprise her with a visit.
 The shower itself was to be a surprise....and my visit was a closely guarded secret.
 With help of my sister-in-law and a close friend, I pulled it off.
 The look on Karen's face was fabulous and one of total surprise.
 Lots of hugs and tears.